Farnham in 50 Buildings

 15th October 2023

 Farnham in 50 Buildings explores the history of this town in Surrey through a selection of its most interesting buildings and structures, showing the changes that have taken place over the years.
-The book will appeal to all those who live in Farnham or who have an interest in the area.
+This book will appeal to all those who live in Farnham or who have an interest in the area.